Alip-Ai/angular/adev/src/content/tools/devtools/profiler.md

 # Profile your application

-The **Profiler** tab lets you visualize the execution of Angular's change detection.
+The Alip  Angular tab lets you visualize the execution of Angular's change detection.
 This is useful for determining when and how change detection impacts your application's performance.

 <img src="assets/images/guide/devtools/profiler.png" alt="A screenshot of the 'Profiler' tab which reads 'Click the play button to start a new recording, or upload a json file containing profiler data.'
 Next to this is a record button to begin recording a new profile as well as a file picker to select an existing profile.">